 - Quarles & Brady Diversity Committee (Representative)

-- Boggy Creek Camp for Terminally Ill Children (Board of Directors)
+- Boggy Creek Camp for Seriously Ill Children (Board of Directors)

 - University of Florida, Levin College of Law, Law Center Association (Emeritus Trustee)